Sampling Distributions of Optimal Portfolio Weights and Characteristics in Low and Large Dimensions: Introduction

 with

 as well as to the sample (plug-in) estimators of the optimal portfolio weights.

 The notion of the sampling distribution in portfolio allocation has recently been given large attention.
-Investors and researchers realize that the uncertainty introduced by using historical data needs to be integrated into the optimal portfolio decision process as well as to be properly assessed.
-The sampling distribution of the mean-variance portfolio was investigated as early as \citet{korkie1981}, \citet{britten1999sampling}, \citet{okhrin2006distributional} where the distributions of estimated optimal portfolio weights were derived under the assumption of an independent sample of asset returns taken from a multivariate normal distribution.
-Moreover, both the asymptotic and finite-sample distributions of the estimated efficient frontier, the set of all mean-variance optimal portfolios, were obtained by \citet{jobson1991confidence}, \citet{bodnar2008estimation}, \citet{kan2008distribution}, and \citet{bodnar2009econometrical} among others, while \citet{siegel2007performance} and \citet{bodnar2010unbiased} presented its improved estimators and proposed a test of its existence.
-Some of these results were later extended to the high-dimensional setting in \citet{frahm2010dominating}, \citet{glombeck}, \citet{bodnar2018estimation}, \citet{bodnar2019okhrin}.
+Investors and researchers realize that the uncertainty, introduced by using historical data, needs to be integrated into the optimal portfolio decision process as well as properly assessed.
+The sampling distribution of the mean-variance portfolio was investigated as early as \citet{korkie1981}, \citet{britten1999sampling}, \citet{okhrin2006distributional}, where the distributions of estimated optimal portfolio weights were derived under the assumption of an independent sample of asset returns taken from a multivariate normal distribution.
+Moreover, both the asymptotic and finite-sample distributions of the estimated efficient frontier, the set of all mean-variance optimal portfolios, were obtained by \citet{jobson1991confidence}, \citet{bodnar2008estimation}, \citet{kan2008distribution}, and \citet{bodnar2009econometrical}, among others, while \citet{siegel2007performance} and \citet{bodnar2010unbiased} presented its improved estimators and proposed a test of its existence.
+Some of these results were later extended to the high-dimensional setting in \citet{frahm2010dominating}, \citet{glombeck}, \citet{bodnar2018estimation}, \citet{bodnar2019okhrin}, whereas several limiting results related to the estimation of optimal portfolios under high-dimensional settings are present in \citet{ao2019approaching}, \citet{kan2019sample}, \citet{cai2020high}, \citet{ding2020high}, \citet{bodnardmytrivokhrinparolyaschmid2020}, among others.